jrobalino/udacity-vr/docs/index.md

 (video)

 ### Process
-> __*Statement of Purpose:*__ Puzzler is a mobile VR application that challenges new VR users to solve a familiar of puzzle in a new way.
+> __*Statement of Purpose:*__ Puzzler is a mobile VR application that challenges new VR users to solve a familiar puzzle in a new way.

 #### Persona
 (fill in later)